Name, Form of Organization and Purpose

 7.1.
 Appointment by Board.
 The Board, or its designee, will appoint all members of Committees of the Board as and when the Board determines.
 Members of Committees of the Board may, but are not required to be, Directors.

 7.2.
 Executive Committee.
 The Executive Committee of the Board will consist of WISPA’s officers and others the Board or its designee may appoint from time-to-time.
-Subject to the supervision of the Board, the Executive Committee will supervise and implement WISPA’s routine activities, including WISPA’s contractual relationships with third parties and WISPA’s internal control procedures, provided that approval of any contract will at all times be reserved to the Board.
+Subject to the supervision of the Board, the Executive Committee will supervise and implement WISPA’s routine activities, including WISPA’s contractual relationships with third parties and WISPA’s internal control procedures.
 The Executive Committee will conduct meetings as directed by the Board and will maintain minutes of its meetings.

 8.1.
 Classes and Qualifications of Members.
 Subject to modification by the Board, there four (4) classes of Members will consist of the following: